ThanushKrishna/smart/README.md

 ## Technology Stack

 - **Frontend**: Next.js Framework for server-side rendering and a responsive user interface.
-- **Backend**: Since Next.js is a full-stack application development framework, server-side logic, GraphQL API endpoint and MongoDB Integration for storing and managing issue data is also implemented with Next.js
+- **Backend**: Since Next.js is a full-stack application development framework, server-side logic, GraphQL API endpoint and MongoDB Integration for storing and managing client data is also implemented with Next.js
 - **Deployment**: The application is deployed in Vercel and DB is deployed on the MongoDB Cloud for scalability, reliability, and seamless integration with other GCP services.

 ## Next.js Full Stack Framework Features